Looking for a department contact?

 Safeguards the city's assets, ensures cost-effectiveness and provides purchasing and financial support to the city's operating departments.

-The Office of Communications includes strategic communications, Community 12TV, media relations; public education, crisis communications, website and social media management.
+The Communications Department includes strategic communications, Community 12TV, media relations; public education, crisis communications, website and social media management.

 The Department of Sustainable Development is creating a seamless experience for those looking to grow a business, plan future developments, build a home, or engage in their community.